On the Symbol Length of Fields with finite Square Class Number: Introduction

-We further define $\mathrm{sl}(F):=\sup_{\varphi\in I^nF}{\mathrm{sl}(\varphi)}\in\N_0\cup\{\infty\}$.
-This text deals with possibilities to obtain estimates for $\mathrm{sl}_n(\varphi)$ and $\mathrm{sl}_n(F)$.
-As this problem is easy for the case $n=1$, we assume throughout the text $n$ to be an integer $\geq2$.
-Often, these estimates depend on some field invariants that we will now introduce.
-First of all, we will consider the \textit{level} of $F$, denoted by $s(F)$ is the minimal integer $k$ such that $-1$ is a sum of $k$ squares or infinity if no such $k$ exists.
-By a famous result from A. Pfister, $s(F)$ is a power of $2$ if finite.
-Next, the Pythagoras number of $F$, denoted by $p(F)$ is the least integer $k$ such that any sum of squares in $F$ is a sum of $k$ squares.
-For nonreal fields, we have $s(F)\leq p(F)\leq s(F)+1$ for nonreal fields.
+The \emph{level} of $F$, denoted by $s(F)$, is the least integer $k$ such that $-1$ is a sum of $k$ squares in $F$, or $\infty$ if no such $k$ exists.
+A famous result by A.~Pfister \cite{MR0175893} states that $s(F)$ is a power of $2$ if finite, and that each power of $2$ occurs as a level of a suitable field.
+A field is called \emph{formally real} (or \emph{real} for short), if $-1$ is not a sum of squares, and \emph{nonreal} otherwise.
+The \emph{Pythagoras number} of $F$, denoted by $p(F)$ is the least integer $k$ such that any sum of squares in $F$ is a sum of $k$ squares, or $\infty$ if no such integer exists.
+For nonreal fields, we have $s(F)\leq p(F)\leq s(F)+1$, see \cite[Chapter XI.
+Theorem 5.6]{Lam2005}.
+For real fields, it was shown by the first author in \cite[Theorem 1]{MR1670858} that every positive integer can be realized as the Pythagoras number of a suitable field.

+Since we will focus on fields with finite square class number, it should be noted that there is no known example of a field with $q(F)<\infty$ and finite level $s(F)\geq 8$.
+In fact, if the so-called \emph{Elementary Type Conjecture} were true, then any field with $q(F)<\infty$ would have level $s(F)\in\{ 1,2,4,\infty\}$, see also \cite[Chapter XIII.
+Question 6.2]{Lam2005}.